lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 As I said before, there is no single truth in the software development world, you should understand and observe all the concepts and decide how to apply it in your context, so this situation of having controllers with hundreds of lines of code implementing all the business roles maybe not a problem for you and we have production systems using this, but I want to warn of the downsides of having it on the long term.

-I do have a lot more subjects I want to cover in a other blog posts as:
+I do have a lot more subjects I want to cover in other blog posts as:

 - **HTTP Protocol:** Is really important to understand this before jumping to web API implementation.
 What status code should you use?
 - **REST Principle:** How to semantically structure your routes, http methods and status code?